 Some midfielders such as Lothar Matthäus and Frank Lampard both scored well over 100 goals each throughout their soccer careers.

 5. Keep possession of the ball

 Being able to maintain possession of the ball is a quality heavily relied upon by the rest of the team.

 The midfielder is in possession of the ball for a large portion of the game.
-They are often the first players the rest of the team look to pass to and they are the players the rest of the team receive a pass from.
+They are often the first players that the rest of the team look to pass to, and they are the players the rest of the team receives passes from.

 6. Pass accurately